The application process is as follows:

 - Statement of Intent—upload under "Essay Short Answer"; see application for prompt

 - International students whose native language is not English must submit Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) scores to demonstrate language proficiency.
 The Graduate School will waive the TOEFL/IELTS requirement for non-native English speakers who spent a minimum of two years at an academic institution whose primary language of instruction was English.

-Note: The University of Notre Dame’s institution code for both the GRE and TOEFL exams is 1841.
+Note: The University of Notre Dame’s institution code for the TOEFL exam is 1841.

 The ESTEEM Graduate Program does not offer deferrals.
 However, if you are accepted into the program and do not attend, you may submit an updated application (with the application fee waived) the following year.

 To submit an updated application, you must upload: